humanlayer/humanlayer/docs/readme.md

   ...
 ```

 When a function requiring approval is triggered, the execution will block until an approval is received from a human.
-These approvals can be routed and received via API, Web Application, Slack, Email, or any other channel that FunctionLayer supports.
+These approvals can be routed and received via API, Web Application, Slack, Email, or any other channel that HumanLayer supports.
 Here's an example slack approval:

 ![A screenshot of slack showing a human replying to the bot](./images/slack_approval_response.png)